 - Themes aren't usually stated in the passage.
 To help students better understand this, have students read a paragraph with a clear theme.
 Tell students the theme of this paragraph, using a thinkaloud to explain how you figured it out.
 Go back and reread the passage, showing students that the theme was not stated anywhere in the passage.

 - Completely different stories can have the same theme.
 Seeing the same theme played out with a variety of different characters and plots can really help students better understand how to determine the theme.
 Read several very different paragraphs, each with the same theme to students.
-Download a freebie to help you with this here.
+This resource contains 16 different short stories, each with one of 4 themes, to make teaching this aspect of theme easy on you.

 - You don't have to agree with the theme.
 This is particularly important in a world where biased information is available everywhere.
 Students need to know that they do not have to agree with everything they read.
 A good way to do this is to show students two paragraphs with opposing themes and have students discuss which theme they agree with more.
 For example, you could have a paragraph with the theme of "You can always trust your friends" and another paragraph with the theme of "If you want something done right, you have to do it yourself."